ddmaster/PostgreSearchBundle/README.md

 PostgreSearchBundle
 ===================================

-Tools to use <a target="_blank" href="http://www.postgresql.org/docs/9.1/static/textsearch.html">full-text search PostgreSQL</a> in Doctrine.
+Symfony2 bundle with tools <a target="_blank" href="http://www.postgresql.org/docs/9.1/static/textsearch.html">full-text search PostgreSQL</a> PostgreSQL in Doctrine 2.

 Added type 'tsvector' to be used in the mapping.